malpern/zmk-to-kanata/plan.md

 ### Estimated Timeline
 Short-term: 1-2 days (COMPLETED)
-Long-term: 4-6 days (when prioritized)
+Long-term: 4-6 days (COMPLETED except for final removal)

 ### Risks
 Short-term:
-- Minor import adjustments needed
+- Minor import adjustments needed (MITIGATED)
-- Potential test failures during transition
+- Potential test failures during transition (MITIGATED)

 Long-term:
-- Potential breaking changes for external users
+- Potential breaking changes for external users (MITIGATED with deprecation warnings)
-- Complex migration if model differences are significant
+- Complex migration if model differences are significant (RESOLVED)
-- Need to maintain backward compatibility
+- Need to maintain backward compatibility (IMPLEMENTED)
-- Test coverage might need enhancement
+- Test coverage might need enhancement (VERIFIED)

 ### Notes
-The short-term solution has been completed.
-All imports now use converter.model.keymap_model directly, and the HoldTap class has been added to model/keymap_model.py.
+Task 26 has been completed.
+The keymap models have been consolidated with the model directory version as the source of truth.
+The root version now properly re-exports from the model directory version with deprecation warnings.
 All tests are passing with no warnings.
-The long-term solution remains open for future work.
+The only remaining step is to eventually remove the root version once we're confident all external code has migrated.

 ## Task 27: Fix Remaining Linter Errors
 ### Problem Statement